bim37400/bim37400/README.md

 -->

 I'm Alif,a student in Germany and currently studying Electrical and Information Technology.

 I love to design and develop in my free time.

 I also like to use Wallpaper Engine to make some cool anime or game wallpapers.

+Other than WE,I also use GIMP for image editing and VS Code for coding.

+I also build projects with Arduino and ESP32.

+**- Fun Facts -**

+- I like cats
+- Hobby: coding,gaming,gym,anime
+- I don't drink coffee